gordon518/reactLogin/readMe.md

 5 Run in production mode<br>
 A Run "npm run build" to build react in production mode in the command window.<br>
 B Run "node app.js" to start node.<br>
+C Open a web broser, go to "localhost:8888"<br>
+D Input 'admin' as username, 'admin' as password to login.<br>